OSAC

 Organizations

 OSAC membership is tied to U.S.-based employment.
-Organizations must be approved first before employees may join.
-This can take several weeks.
+Organizations must be approved first before employees can join.
+This process can take several weeks.

 Individuals

-U.S. government and military are automatically approved for Full Access membership if applying with their .gov or .mil email address.
+U.S. government and military are automatically approved for membership if applying with their .gov or .mil email address.

 • OSAC analysis reports on security concerns impacting U.S. interests worldwide